szerookii/desmume-launcher/README.md

 ## Building

 To build this project in debug mode, use `wails build`.
-For production, use `wails build -production`.
+For production, use `wails build -upx`.
 To generate a platform native package, add the `-package` flag.

 ## Live Development